ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 ### customValidity

-This option uses the browser built-in "tooltip" to display validation errors, so neither `$errors` nor `$constraints` are required on the form.
+This option uses the browser built-in tooltip to display validation errors, so neither `$errors` nor `$constraints` are required on the form.
 See the [error handling page](/concepts/error-handling#customvalidity) for details and an example.

 ### validate